wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

   1. Inspect the state of the queue.
 You should see that only 1 node is available right now.
   2. If you were to submit a 1-node job right now, when would myprogram complete?
-  3. Submit a 2-node job and ask for just enough time for myprogram to complete
+  3. Submit a 2-node job and ask for just enough time for myprogram to complete.
   4. When does this job complete?
-Was it better then submitting a 1-node job?
+  5. Which option was better: using 1 node or using 2 nodes?

 ---